 The hospitality workers union Unite Here had its sights set on Donald Trump long before he became president.
-While Trump was running for the Republican nomination last year, the group waged ― and ultimately won — a scrappy battle to form a union of housekeepers and restaurant workers at Trump’s hotel in Las Vegas.
+While Trump was running for the Republican nomination last year, the group waged―and ultimately won—a scrappy battle to form a union of housekeepers and restaurant workers at Trump’s hotel in Las Vegas.

 And now with Trump in the White House, the union’s president, D. Taylor, argues that the best place to fight his policies is still in the workplace.

 “Most of these jobs are not good jobs,” Taylor said of hotel and food service positions that Trump’s business history typically employed.
-“The only way those jobs change is if people have good union contracts, decent wages, good healthcare and retirement benefits.
+“The only way those jobs change is if people have good union contracts, decent wages, good healthcare, and retirement benefits.
 As much as we’d all love for manufacturing jobs to come back, we think we need to turn these [hospitality] jobs into good jobs.”

 Unite Here has boosted its membership by 12,000 this year, many of them at hotels and casinos across the South, bringing the union’s ranks close to 300,000 workers.
 Taylor noted that the past year has seen the union’s fastest growth.
 This is especially noteworthy considering that Union membership in the private sector has fallen to under 7 percent in the U.S.

-In a show of force and solidarity, the union held demonstrations more than 40 different cities on Oct.
-19, supercharging its labor fights with companies like Disney, Marriott and Google, and simultaneously protesting the Trump administration’s hardline immigration policies.
+In a show of force and solidarity, the union held demonstrations in more than 40 different cities on Oct.
+19, supercharging its labor fights with companies like Disney, Marriott, and Google, and simultaneously protesting the Trump administration’s hardline immigration policies.
 The point, Taylor said, is to demonstrate that “we need advancement in our working standards, and we need protections for the workers who drive this industry.”

-Meanwhile, in New York, food service workers marched from Madison Square Garden to Trump Tower as a way to demand the president to preserve TPS and the Deferred Action for Childhood Arrivals program, which gives temporary work permits to undocumented immigrants who arrived in the U.S. as children.
+Meanwhile, in New York, food service workers marched from Madison Square Garden to Trump Tower as a way to demand the president preserve TPS and the Deferred Action for Childhood Arrivals program, which gives temporary work permits to undocumented immigrants who arrived in the U.S. as children.
 Trump announced an end to DACA, which was put in place by President Barack Obama, and Congress is still fumbling to come up with a resolution.
-Over the past five months Trump has used DACA recipients (or “Dreamers”) as a bargaining chip in his border security negotiations.
+Over the past five months, Trump has used DACA recipients (or “Dreamers”) as a bargaining chip in his border security negotiations.